 The Old City itself is divided into four quarters - Christian, Jewish, Muslim, and Armenian - with many buildings laying underneath the streets themselves.
 The present street plan dates back more or less to Byzantine times and is bisected by an east-west road (thus the four quarters).

 Christian Sites in the Old City of Jerusalem

 Arriving through the Jaffa Gate, every visitor, whatever their faith, should walk the Via Dolorosa, which leads to the Church of the Holy Sepulchre.
 Treading the path Jesus walked, on his journey to the cross, is an extraordinary experience - stop at the different stations (marked on the ancient stone walls) and if you want to really soak up the atmosphere, go on Fridays at 3 pm, when the Franciscan Custodians of Holy Places lead a procession.

-The Church of the Holy Sepulchre is the holiest site for Christians in the entire world - this is where Christ was crucified, buried and resurrected and the atmosphere inside is extraordinary.
-(Fun fact: the walls of the church are inscribed with thousands of crosses, inscribed by Crusaders who travelled across Europe hundreds of years ago and slept in the church).
+The Church of the Holy Sepulchre is the holiest site for Christians in the entire world - this is where Christ was crucified, buried, and resurrected and the atmosphere inside is extraordinary.
+(Fun fact: the walls of the church are inscribed with thousands of crosses, inscribed by Crusaders who traveled across Europe hundreds of years ago and slept in the church).

 Church of the Holy Sepulchre.
 Photo credit: © Shutterstock

 Jewish Sites in the Old City of Jerusalem